zalando-stups/senza/README.rst

     $ senza init my-definition.yaml # bootstrap a new app
     $ senza create ./my-definition.yaml 1 1.0

-Please read the `STUPS documentation on Senza`_ to learn more.
+Please read the `STUPS.io documentation on Senza`_ to learn more.

 Senza Definition